kolypto/learning-and-playground/rust/README.md

         fn summarize(&self) -> String;
     }

-    // Implement a trait
-    pub struct NewsArticle {
+    // Implement a trait on a struct: pub struct NewsArticle {
         pub headline: String,
         pub location: String,
         pub author: String,
         pub content: String,
     }
+    // No duck typing in Rust: a struct must explicitly implement a trait to satisfy it. impl Summary for NewsArticle {

-    impl Summary for NewsArticle {  // implements a trait fn summarize(&self) -> String {
+        fn summarize(&self) -> String {
             format!("{}, by {} ({})", self.headline, self.author, self.location)
         }
     }

-    // A trait with a default behavior.
+    // A trait function can have a body: this is the default behavior.
-    // It will be overridden by specific implementationa pub trait Summary2 {
+    // It will be overridden by specific implementation. pub trait Summary2 {
         fn summarize(&self) -> String {
             String::from("(Read more...)")
         }
     }
-    impl Summary2 for NewsArticle {} // use the default implementation
+    impl Summary2 for NewsArticle {
+        // use the default implementation
+    }

     // A function that has a trait as a parameter: